CodeGeneration2/ACEOB/README.md

 from Section 2 and included it here.

 • 901,038 code entries.
 These code entries were uniformly sampled from all codes on Codeforces, based on their execution time.
-Each code entry contains information about its running time, used space, and NPI score (refer to Section 6.4).
+Each code entry contains information about its running time, used space, and NPI score.

 • I/O unit tests.
 These are split into public and hidden types.
 The publicly available I/O unit tests, just like NL, serve as inputs.
 The hidden I/O unit tests are utilized to assess the functionality of the code, determining its